joshuakopman/lighthouse-sstk/readme.md

 node app.js //express and socket server
 ```

-Customize all URLs and Page titles in `pageTypes.js`
+Customize all URLs and Page titles in `pageTypes.js`.
+Name log files with convention `performance_scores_{pageName}.txt`

+## Additional Notes

+This app runs a headless instance of Chrome on a throttled (3G mobile) connection